debjitl45/day4/README.md

 Copy

 Q27.
-How to use a profile with Spring Boot?
+How to use a profile with Spring Boot?<br>
 Spring Boot provides multiple ways to active profile.
 We can pass profile information through the command line or use application.properties, Spring Boot also provide a way to set profile programmatically.

 Use profile specific configuration files in our Spring Boot application.we need to the naming convention of application-{profile}.properties where profile defines the name of the intended profile.
 Profile specific files will be loaded from the same location as application.properties file.